stoeps13/connections-doc/source/admin/admin/t_admin_common_add_j2c_auth.md

         1. From the WebSphere Application Server Integrated Solutions Console, select **Service integration** \> **Buses**.
         2. Click the bus to which you want to map a different user ID.

+            !!! note
-            **Note:** All HCL Connections buses have names that begin with Connections.
+    All HCL Connections buses have names that begin with Connections.

         3. Click **Security** \> **Users and groups in the bus connector role**.
         4. Delete the existing user ID by selecting the check box next to the user ID and clicking **Delete**.